Sheriff: United Kingdom

 The Old English term designated a royal official, a reeve, responsible for managing a shire or county on behalf of the king.
 The term is a contraction of "shire reeve" (Old English scīrgerefa).

 The sheriff had a series of duties that included keeping the peace and providing men at arms to support the king in times of strife.
 Another important duty was the collection of taxes on behalf of the crown.
 This process involved each division of the county (known as the hundred) paying geld (a form of land tax).
 To assess how much people had to pay, a clerk and a knight were sent by the king to each county.
 They sat with the sheriff of the county and with a select group of local knights (two knights from each hundred).
 After it was determined what geld was to be paid, the knights of the hundred and the bailiff of the hundred were responsible for getting the money to the sheriff, and the sheriff was responsible for getting the money to the Exchequer.

 Sheriffs loyal to certain nobles could and did sabotage the careers of knights against whom they, or a noble they were loyal to, bore a grudge.
 Groups of sheriffs with significant connections had more de facto power in the legal system than most English knights, despite their lack of land.

 The term and duties were preserved in England even after the Norman Conquest.
 However, in England, Wales, and Northern Ireland, the role evolved over the centuries.
 In modern times the sheriff or high sheriff is a ceremonial county or city official.
 Some commercial organisations use the term to refer to High Court enforcement officers, who were known as sheriff's officers prior to 2004.

+In England and Wales, there are 15 towns and cities that retain the office of sheriff – Berwick-upon-Tweed, Canterbury, Carmarthen, Chester, Gloucester, Haverfordwest, Lichfield, Lincoln, Newcastle, Norwich, Nottingham, Oxford, Poole, Southampton and York.

+The National Association of City and Town Sheriffs of England and Wales (NACTSEW) was founded in 1985 by the then Sheriff of Gloucester, Andrew Gravells.
+Its aim is to "preserve, enhance and promote the ancient office of City and Town Sheriffs of England and Wales".

 Scotland

-In Scotland the sheriff is a judicial office holder in the sheriff courts, and a members of the judiciary of Scotland.
+In Scotland the sheriff is a judicial office holder in the sheriff courts, and are members of the judiciary of Scotland.